tekd/ga-worksheet/GA-worksheet.md

     * left padding is _20_px

-6. What is the difference between padding and margin? padding is the space inside the border and margin is the opposite
+6. What is the difference between padding and margin? padding is the space inside the border and margin is the opposite.
-7. What did border-radius do to the square border around the image? it makes it rounder
+7. What did border-radius do to the square border around the image? it makes it rounder.
 ##Project #2 Part #3: Responsive Design and Javascript

 1. Why is responsive design becoming a more important aspect to consider when making a website compared to ten years ago?
-So more people would be intrigued to go on the website
+So more people would be intrigued to go on the website.
-2. Why is it important to center and narrow text on a webpage? (think visually)
+2. Why is it important to center and narrow text on a webpage? (think visually) It is important so it can be alligned with the rest of the screen.

-3. What does this line of HTML do to an object? `margin: 0 auto;`
+3. What does this line of HTML do to an object? `margin: 0 auto;` It centers it.

-4. How does using `max-width` instead of `width` improve the readability of any webpage?
+4. How does using `max-width` instead of `width` improve the readability of any webpage? it canbe smaller than the given number and not any larger.
 5. The media query to the below  will not be activated unless…

     ``` css